 2. Can you really treat me without examining me?

-While patients will still need to see a GP in person for some medical issues, 18 of the 20 of the most common things GPs see don’t require a physical examination.
+While patients will still need to see a GP in person for some medical issues, 18 of the 20 of the most common things GPs see may not require a physical examination.
 These include issues such as providing medical certificates, referrals and repeat prescriptions, treating simple infections, skin rashes, tonsillitis, diarrhoea and vomiting, musculoskeletal injuries, depression and anxiety, weight problems, health check-ups, sexual health checks, quitting smoking, travel medications, counselling, blood tests and referrals, and providing a second opinion.

 3. Will I get continuity of care?